hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 #### Disappears Acceptance Tests

 This test is generally implemented second.
 It is straightforward to setup once the basic test is passing since it can reuse that test configuration.
-It prevents a common bug report with Terraform resources that error when they can not be found (e.g. deleted outside Terraform).
+It prevents a common bug report with Terraform resources that error when they can not be found (e.g., deleted outside Terraform).

-These are typically named `TestAccAws{SERVICE}{THING}_disappears`, e.g. `TestAccAwsCloudWatchDashboard_disappears`
+These are typically named `TestAccAws{SERVICE}{THING}_disappears`, e.g., `TestAccAwsCloudWatchDashboard_disappears`

 For example: